ipfs/specs/src/compact-denylist-format.md

 that are append-only.
 One of the main operational constraints we have seen is that a single item can cause a full denylist to be re-read, re-parsed and ultimately need a full restart of the application.
-We want to avoid that by providing operators and implementors with the possiblity of just watching denylists for new items without then need to restart anything while new items are added.
-This also gives the possiblity of storing an offset and seeking directly to it after application restarts. *negative block items* can also be used to make exceptions to otherwise more general rules.
+We want to avoid that by providing operators and implementors with the possibility of just watching denylists for new items without then need to restart anything while new items are added.
+This also gives the possibility of storing an offset and seeking directly to it after application restarts. *negative block items* can also be used to make exceptions to otherwise more general rules.

-Another aspect that we have maintained in the back of our minds is the possiblity of sharing lists using IPFS.
+Another aspect that we have maintained in the back of our minds is the possibility of sharing lists using IPFS.
 The append-mostly aspect also plays a role here, for lists can be chunked and DAG-ified and only the last chunk will change as the file grows.
 This makes our lists immediately friendly to content-addressing and efficient transmission over IPFS.
 However, the